-As summer officially begins, people spend more time on outdoor activities.
-Whether watching a youth sports game, walking a pet or taking a bike ride, you should take precautions to reduce health risks while enjoying nature’s bounty.
+As summer officially begins during this time of social distancing, people are spending more time on outdoor activities.
+Whether you’re walking a pet or taking a bike ride, you should take precautions to reduce health risks while enjoying nature’s bounty.

 Pennsylvania residents face some of the highest risks for contracting Lyme disease.
 The best method to avoid ticks is to stay away from their primary habitats, including leaf litter, compost piles, stacked brush and heavy undergrowth areas.
 If this is not possible, consider using repellent-based clothing that adequately covers the skin and wearing light-colored clothing to make ticks more visible.